cube-js/cube/docs/Cube.js-Backend/REST-API.md

 ### Base path

 REST API is used to communicate with Cube.js backend.
-All requests are prefixed with **basePath** described in [Backend Server Core](/@cubejs-backend-server-core).
+All requests are prefixed with **basePath** described in [Backend Server Core](@cubejs-backend-server-core).
 By default it's `/cubejs-api`.

 ### Authentication

-You need to pass your API Token in Authorization Header.
-How to generate API Tokens is described in [Security section](/security).
-In Development environment a temporary API Token is generated on every launch and printed into terminal.
+Cube.js uses API Token for requests' authorization and also for passing additional user context, which could be used in [USER_CONTEXT](cube#context-variables-user-context) object in the Data Schema.

+The API Token is passed via the Authorization Header.
+The token itself is a [JSON Web Token](https://jwt.io), the [Security section](security) describes how to generate it.

+In the development environment the token in not required for authorization, but you can still use it to pass a user context.

 ### Example request